vindarel/cl-ansi-term/README.md

 * ordered lists: `o-list`
 * tables: `table`

+Hooks are applied before and after each printing primitive, see our documentation.

-and (new and in testing)
+and (new as of November, 2024 and in testing)

 * vertical space: `vspace`
 * titles in banners: `banner`

+print lists of plists and hash-tables:

+* pretty-print a list of plists in a table: `plists-table` and `plists-vtable`
+* pretty-print a list of hash-tables in a table: `hts-table` and `hts-vtable`
-* pretty-print plists: `plist-table` and `plist-vtable`
+* pretty-print a single plist: `plist-table` and `plist-vtable`

-Hooks are applied before and after each printing primitive, see our documentation.
+* pretty-print a single hash-table: `ht-table` and `ht-vtable`

 ## Installation